UniversityOfPlymouth-Electronics/Embedded-Systems/getting_started/README.md

 # Getting Started

-In this section, we will look at how to setup your own development environment so that you can work on your own computer.
+In this section, we will look at how to set-up your own development environment so that you can work on your own computer.

 ## Contents